 Does Your Baby Need a Laser Frenectomy Dentist to Alleviate Tongue-Tie?

-If you are among the growing number of parents concerned about tongue and lip-tie, a congenital condition that can diminish your infant’s ability to feed properly and can contribute to pain for the mother, laser frenectomy may provide you with the solution you have been searching for.
-Laser frenectomy is an in-office procedure that removes the webbing (frenulum) that restricts the tongue or lip, without scalpels or sutures.
+If you are among the growing number of parents concerned about tongue and lip-tie, a congenital condition that can diminish your infant’s ability to feed properly and can contribute to pain for the mother, cold laser frenectomy can provide you with the solution you have been searching for.
+Laser frenectomy is an in-office procedure that releases the webbing (frenulum) that restricts the tongue or lip without scalpels or sutures.

 The webbing (tethered tissue) that binds the tongue or lip can be mildly to severely limiting, creating developmental and digestive issues.
 The mom may have mild discomfort to severe pain.
 While you may realize the infant is colicky or is suffering from reflux-like symptoms, you may be unaware that tongue and/or lip-ties are the underlying source of the problem(s).
 Becoming familiar with the indications of decreased tongue mobility is the first step to improving your or your infant’s ability to nurse.

 Dr. Miner was the first in the area to provide infant laser frenectomies.
 He has been providing the procedures since 2013.
 He is an experienced infant frenectomy provider.
 Dr. Miner has received education and training from Dr. Kotlow DDS, Dr. Chris Mast DDS, Dr. Bobak Ghaheri MD, Dr. Soroush Zaghi MD, and others.